 Accusations of domestic violence carry serious criminal penalties and collateral consequences.
 You need an attorney who can confront the charges early and aggressively to limit the impact.

-Schneider Law Firm, P.C., provides experienced criminal defense to men or women facing domestic assault charges.
+Schneider Law Firm provides experienced criminal defense to men and women facing domestic assault charges.
 With everything on the line, we will exhaust every avenue to prevent a conviction or mitigate the penalties, including defending you at trial.